Simple Homemade Rose Syrup

 Rose syrup ingredients.

-Get food-grade rose petals since the last you want is pesticides in your syrup.
-Never use dried rose petals from a flower shop since those are loaded with chemicals.
+• Dried rose petals: Get food-grade rose petals to avoid pesticides.
+Never use dried rose petals from a flower shop, since those are loaded with chemicals.

-Use white sugar so that the syrup will have a pinkish color.
+• Sugar: Use white sugar so the syrup will have a pinkish color.

-Always use filtered water if you can for a better tasting syrup.
+• Water: If you can, always use filtered water for a better tasting syrup.

 Step-by-Step Instructions